Why Choose Us?

 It is vital that students have a desire to learn.
 They must have a good level of conduct, attitude and attendance.

-This year our school focus across all units is environment.
-Within our 'inquiry learning' approach the school will focus on this rich topic.
+This year our school focus across all units the environment.
+Within our 'inquiry' approach to learning the school will focus on this rich topic.
 Inquiry enables each child, class or group to structure their individual learning around their studies of interest.

-We are involved in a national literacy contract with Waikato University and the Ministry of Education, which will involve looking at accelerating progress of learners sustainably in literacy.
+We are involved in a national mathematics contract with Massey University which will involve looking at developing learning through maths communities, and the acceleration of learners sustainably in mathematics.

-We are one of the very few individual schools nationally to have Teacher led Innovation Fund Project.
+We are one of the very few individual schools nationally to have had a Teacher led Innovation Fund Project.
 We use our strength in science to accelerate boys writing achievement.
 Our results have been extraordinary and we are sought out by other teachers and schools both local and national to share our programme and success.
+Colleen Reid is our science staff member and she is involved in the development of science within our 13 school Kahui Ako (Collaborative Group), ranging from secondary to small rural primary schools.

-Parents and Friends major fundraiser each year is a Food and Music Festival in November.
 Our Parents and Friends group fund many exciting ‘extras’ to benefit all our children across the school.
 In the past they have funded sports uniforms, children’s playgrounds, the children’s school gardens, outdoor fitness equipment, musical and cultural equipment and activities.
-The boards major project for 2017 is a covered outdoor learning area.
+Their major project for 2019 is the rejuvenation of the covered areas around and over our pool.

-Staff development this year is focussing on developing literacy learning and embedding creativity through technology in our classrooms.
-There will continue to be a high visual arts focus as well as our science and boys writing project.
+Staff development this year is focusing on developing literacy learning and embedding creativity through technology in our classrooms.
+There will continue to be a high visual arts focus as well as science and physical education.

 Should we achieve all we set out to do, we are in for a busy, exciting and highly satisfying year.